 “When a class teacher gets sick, where will supply teachers come from?
 They aren’t in our bubble!”

-I gave him my best Gaelic shrug, and told him the rules were designed to protect the hardworking teachers from all the horrible noisy sticky children.
+I gave him my best Gallic shrug, and told him the rules were designed to protect the hardworking teachers from all the horrible noisy sticky children.
 He giggled, as we walked past a bawling five-year-old little girl surreptitiously wiping tears and snot on her mother’s shirt sleeve.

 The first day of “big school” was off to a rocky start.
 She didn’t know it yet, but the school’s social distancing rules would prevent her new reception class teachers from holding her hand or hugging her to make it better.

 We abruptly halted when we saw the vast crowd of parents and kids milling together outside the school gate.
 The school buildings may have been made “COVID safe” inside, but the mostly maskless parents were ably demonstrating that the general public has poorer self-preservation instincts and survival skills that the average Lemming.

 We opted to sit out the scrum from across the road, watching parents jostle and shout like a mosh pit full of teenagers on ecstasy.
 Given how many of them had noticeably gained weight during lockdown, it appears the government’s newfound fear of obesity was well-founded.